Doubly infinite residual neural networks: a diffusion process approach: Discussion

-Finally, limited to the case of fully i.i.d. parameter's distributions, we investigated the case of the doubly infinite ResNets where width grows unbounded as well.
+Limited to fully i.i.d. network's parameters and fully-connected neural networks without the second activation $\psi$, we investigated the case of the doubly infinite ResNets where both the network's depth and the network's width grow unboundedly.
 The attractiveness of the doubly infinite setting is mainly related to the potential of obtaining analytical results.
-We showed that doubly infinite ResNets converge to Gaussian processes whose kernels can be computed by solving systems of ODEs.
+We showed that doubly infinite fully-connected ResNets converge to Gaussian processes whose kernels can be computed by solving corresponding systems of ODEs.
 In particular, when $\phi''(0) = 0$ and the model is completed with a fully i.i.d. input adaptation, we showed that the doubly infinite ResNet collapses to a Bayesian linear model with a fully factorial prior distribution.
-To conclude, we obtained the form of the NTK that corresponds to full training with continuous time GD and quadratic loss of doubly infinite ResNets.
-In particular, we observed that such a kernel is qualitatively identical to the kernel of the Gaussian process arising in this doubly infinite limit, thus implying that fully trained doubly infinite networks are again equivalent to performing linear regression.
-Numerical experiments support the validity of the proposed derivations.

-The present work illustrates the many pitfalls that must be overcome in order to derive non-trivial limits as depth and width grows unbounded in neural networks.
-Architectures, parameters and activation functions need to satisfy precise conditions.
+To conclude, we obtained the form of the NTK that corresponds to full training with continuous time gradient descent and quadratic loss of doubly infinite ResNets.
+In particular, we observed that such a kernel is qualitatively identical to the kernel of the Gaussian process arising in this doubly infinite limit, thus implying that fully trained doubly infinite networks of the considered class are again equivalent to performing linear regression.
+Although our results on the doubly infinite setting are not completely mathematically rigorous, numerical experiments support the validity of the proposed derivations.
+Our study on doubly infinite ResNets illustrate the pitfalls that must be overcome in order to derive non-trivial limits.
+Architectures, network's parameters and activation functions need to satisfy precise conditions.
 However, still under these conditions, the resulting limiting behavior can be very unexpressive.
-While an undesirable result if inference via the limiting process is the goal, the connection to very simple models introduces the possibility of performing hyper-parameter optimization on the finitely-sized neural network via empirical bayes on the corresponding linear model.
-Moreover, it is likely that an NTK limit can be established for doubly infinite convolutional ResNets.
-Such limiting model could offer efficient classification for images in the settings in which computational restrictions or a limited amount of training data do not warrant the use of a deep learning solution.
+While this is an undesirable result if inference via the limiting process is the final goal, the connection to simple models allows to perform hyper-parameter optimization on the finitely-sized neural network by means of empirical Bayes procedures on the corresponding linear model.